 Now before you roll your eyes at the topic of the blog, we want to tell you that health insurance is an essential requirement for most international students who are headed to the UK.
 So, no health insurance, no entering the UK.
 This is a big deal!
-So, pay close attention to how you can get health insurance in the UK.
+This article elaborates upon –

 - To avoid the financial burden of unexpected medical expenses.